hpcaitech/ColossalAI-Examples/image/vision_transformer/data_parallel/README.md

 To accelerate the training process, we use [DALI](https://github.com/NVIDIA/DALI) to read data and require the dataset to be in TFRecord format, which avoids directly reading a large number of raw image files and being limited by the efficiency of the file system.

+**NOTE : `nvidia.dali` may updata over time.
+For now, we require the version 1.19.0.
+If there is anything wrong when using, please feel free to raise an issue.**

 `train.py`

 We call DALI in this file to read data and start the training process using Colossal-AI.